NeverRanked · First 30 days

 Day 31+

 If you opted into the ongoing engagement at scoping, the $1,500/month retainer takes over.
-Daily measurement continues on the locked query set.
+Measurement continues each month on the locked query set.
 A monthly delta memo arrives on the same calendar day each month, reporting what moved, what did not, and any punch list refreshes based on the new data.

 The first delta memo lands roughly 30 days after the kickoff memo.
 The format is lighter than the kickoff memo: focused on the deltas, with the full punch list status table appended.